 The easiest thing about the diet is that you can find food at almost every restaurant.
 It isn’t a hard diet to follow because, for the most part, you can eat as much protein and fat as you want, and just cut out carbohydrates.
 It would be hard to find a restaurant that doesn’t have a burger that you can ask for without the bun.
 The most difficult thing about any diet is overcoming your previous mentality when it comes to food.
 Sticking to any way of eating or exercise plan is more of a mental game than a physical one.

 If you’re thinking of trying the keto diet, I would suggest you do your own research.
 Read up on a Ketogenic way of life and see if it will fit your needs.
 I’ve introduced about 4 others to this way of eating since I started and point them in the direction of some good resources to get them started.”

-These woman have had amazing success with the ketogenic diet, see for yourself!
+Below we will explore the success stories as well as see the keto before and after pictures.
+These women have had amazing success with the ketogenic lifestyle, see for yourself!